Community Service Hour

 On consumer products

-Photo of rcubed2003 Photo of t012n4d0 Photo of fulldecent
+Photo of t012n4d0 Photo of fulldecent Photo of rcubed2003

 Wouldn't it be great is a major consumer goods company started using QR codes on all their products?
 And added serial numbers and for traceability?
 And could connect to digital twins?
 We announce here the largest company do it this year.